Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 The Sampraday also has is known by the following names: *Hamsa*, *Catuhsana*, *Kumara* or *Sanat* *sampradaya*

 There are a lot of mysteries that surround the Nimbark sampraday.
-With very little information available online and very few books available in english, the sampraday may also be difficult for people living outside of India to learn about.
+With very little information available online and very few books available in english, the sampraday may be difficult for people living outside of India to learn about.
 This article is an attempt to share a brief overview of the Nimbark sampraday from the perspective of the tradition.

 There has been quiet a bit of historical work done on the Nimbark sampraday, but it has no where received the same amount of attention as other sampradays due the samprady not having the same expansive textual traditions, vast infrastructure and buildings.